Richard Avedon

 Richard Avedon, 1955, Gelatin Silver Print

-This is the first of two photographs Avedon took of Truman Capote, and here the young writer is captured in a way that separates him from frail, mundane humanity.
-Unconcerned with the looker, Capote is caught up in his own reveries – sensual, young, and untouched by the grittiness of life with which he would engage in his oeuvre.
+This is the first of two photographs Avedon took of Truman Capote, and here the young writer is held entirely apart from frail, mundane humanity.
+With performative insouciance, Capote appears caught up in his own reveries – he is sensual, young, and untouched by the grittiness of life that he engaged in his oeuvre.
 The portrait that Avedon would take of Truman almost twenty years later is not so indulgent – every wrinkle is visible, every sleepless night gathered in his tired gaze.
-But here, when the celebrity is just thirty, that future is only a distant possibility, not yet immortalized by word or pigment.
+But here, when the celebrity is just thirty, that future is only a distant possibility, not yet immortalized in word or pigment.